myCloudWatcher/opsworks-demo-php-simple-app/README.md

           "host":     "mysql-host-name", # The name of the database host "username": "db-user",         # The user of the DB "password": "db-password",     # That user's password
-          "database": "simple_php_demo"  # The name of the database "table"   : "demo_table"       # The table in the DB }
+          "database": "simple_php_demo", # The name of the database "table"   : "demo_table",      # The table in the DB "adapter" : "mysqli"           # The PHP MySQL adapter to use.
+        }
       }
     }